prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 ### The registry

-One `semconv/registry.yaml` describes every metric in scope above.
-A single file keeps name uniqueness and stability audits trivial and gives consumers one artifact to fetch.
-Split it per package later if it gets unwieldy.
+One `semconv/registry.yaml` is the authoring source for every metric in scope above, populated package by package during migration.
+A single file keeps name uniqueness and stability audits trivial.
+Split it per package later if it gets unwieldy; tests and consumers read the resolved artifact described below.

 ```yaml
 groups: